Blocking Facebook's Tracking and Surveillance: A Comprehensive Approach

 Facebook's known domains as

-bind so the new settings take effect, then see if you can connect to facebook.com.
+BIND so the new settings take effect, then see if you can connect to facebook.com.
 If things went well, your browser should give you an error message instead of displaying Facebook's home page.
 You're now blocking Facebook's known domains, including every possible subdomain of each.
-Any time your computer tries to connect to a Facebook hostname, the resolution will fail and the connection won't go through.
+Any time your computer tries to connect to a Facebook hostname, the lookup will fail and the connection won't go through.

 Security Layer 3: Firewall Facebook from the network